 You can also create your own illegal tilings by disabling auto-fill and adding tiles one by one.

 One of the best books I have ever read is "The Second Kind of Impossible" by Paul Steinhardt.
 He and others investigated the possibility of a physical crystalline structure based on Penrose tiles.
 The book describes how he and his collaborators then managed to actually find such a crystal in the far reaches of Siberia.
-You HAVE to read it.
+Highly recommended.

-This program is written in React using the same algorithm as the one I wrote 25 years ago.
+This program is written in React using the same algorithm as the one I wrote in machine language.
 Lines are drawn using the open source react-lineto package.

 Oscilloscope image by Elborgo - Own work, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=2841283